demystifyfp/FsConfig/.github/ISSUE_TEMPLATE.md

-### Description
+## Description

-Please provide a succinct description of your issue.
+Please insert a description of your problem or question.

-### Repro steps

-Please provide the steps required to reproduce the problem

-1. Step A

-2. Step B

-### Expected behavior

-Please provide a description of the behavior you expect.

-### Actual behavior
+## Error messages, screenshots

+Please add any error logs or screenshots if available.

+## Failing test, failing GitHub repo, or reproduction steps

-Please provide a description of the actual behavior you observe.
+Please add either a failing test, a GitHub repo of the problem or detailed reproduction steps.

+## Expected Behavior

+Please define what you would expect the behavior to be like.

-### Known workarounds
+## Known workarounds

 Please provide a description of any known workarounds.

-### Related information
+## Other information

-* Operating system
+* Operating System:
+    - [ ] windows [insert version here]
+    - [ ] macOs [insert version]
+    - [ ] linux [insert flavor/version here]
-* Branch
+* Platform
+    - [ ] dotnet core
+    - [ ] dotnet full
+    - [ ] mono
-* .NET Runtime, CoreCLR or Mono Version
+* Branch or release version:
-* Performance information, links to performance testing scripts